mum-project/k8s-helm-charts/README.md

 echo -n "secret value" | base64
 ```

-You'll want to generate the value for `app-key` with [Laravel's artisan]
+You'll want to generate the value for `app-key` with
-(https://laravel.com/docs/5.8/artisan) command.
-Make shure you will do this in
+[Laravel's artisan](https://laravel.com/docs/5.8/artisan) command.
+Be aware that
+`artisan` is just a PHP file, so you'll have to execute the command in a Laravel
+installation.

-an Laravel environment. **Attention:** Don't forget to encode the value you get
+**Attention:** Don't forget to encode the value you get
 in base64, even though part of the result already is a base64-encoded string.

 ```bash